 A parking permit will be issued to every student living in Student Housing at Barton Community College upon request of the student.

 Permits must be displayed at all times when parked in the student housing parking lot.
-Permits will be displayed in a location on the vehicle designated by the Director of Student Housing.
+Permits will be displayed in a location on the vehicle designated by the Coordinator of Student Housing.
 Vehicles that display parking permits which are not in the designated location will be considered invalid and a citation may be issued.

 Anyone wishing to appeal his or her citation at Barton Community College may do so by appearing before an appeals board consisting of student, faculty and staff personnel.
 The appeals hearing will be held periodically at a time and place to be announced to any person wishing to appeal his or her citation.